gigascience/gigadb-website/docs/CNGB_INSTALL.md

 ```

 Add a production.json file into the `~/gigadb-website/chef/environments`
-directory which will be provided by the technical staff at GigaScience.
+directory.
+This file contains a number of variables required by the
+GigaDB website to function.
+The technical staff at GigaScience can
+provide you with a production.json file.

 Create a `solo.rb` file in the `~/gigadb-website/chef` directory using
-the content below:
+the content below.
+N.B. the `home/centos` path to your gigadb-website
+repository may need to be edited to fit with your system.
 ```bash
 add_formatter :min
 checksum_path '/home/centos/gigadb-website/chef/checksums'